-For me, wintertime is punctuated by a near-constant comfort food craving that presents itself in late September and doesn't let up until April.
-Ramen, pasta, bread, and essentially anything containing carbohydrates are in constant rotation; you'd be hard-pressed to find anything green on my plate.
+For me, wintertime features a near-constant comfort food craving that presents itself in late September and doesn't let up until April.
+Ramen, pasta, bread, and essentially anything containing carbohydrates are in constant rotation; meaning, you'd be hard-pressed to find anything green on my plate.

 My secret ingredient was Cobram Estate's California select olive oil from their first harvest of the year, which I drizzled over the roasted veggies and the kale, corn, and quinoa mixture.
 It's so delicious I could literally drink it by itself; I've never tasted an olive oil so good.

-The resulting dish would have given Sweetfgreen a run for its money—the roasted shawarma-style cauliflower and cinnamon-flecked sweet potatoes were both filling and delicious, and I absolutely loved the homemade tahini dressing (which is just tahini, balsamic vinegar, olive oil, and some garlic powder).
+The resulting dish would give Sweetgreen a run for its money.
+The roasted shawarma-style cauliflower and cinnamon-flecked sweet potatoes are both filling and delicious, and I absolutely loved the homemade tahini dressing (which includes tahini, balsamic vinegar, olive oil, and garlic powder).
 I didn't think a salad could ever be considered comfort food, but this dish has changed my find.
-Find the recipe (with my moderations and suggestions) below!